 context: fresh

-Using defaults as templates: Archon ships default workflows in .archon/workflows/defaults/ (12 bundled into the binary, plus additional ones available on disk in source builds).
+Using defaults as templates: Archon ships default workflows in .archon/workflows/defaults/ (21 bundled into the binary; source builds also load them from disk).
 Browse them for real-world examples, then copy and modify:

 Workflows live in .archon/workflows/ relative to the working directory: